TU-Berlin-SNET/tresor-proxy/readme.md

 ## Single sign-on

-The proxy can authenticate users by redirecting them to a Federation Provider and processing the resulting SAML tokens.
+The proxy can authenticate users by redirecting them to a Federation Provider and processing the resulting SAML token.
 This functionality needs the options `--fpurl <URL>` for specifying the URL of the federation provider, `--hrurl <URL>` for specifying the home realm URL, and `-n <hostname>` for specifying the hostname to be used for processing SAML tokens.

+## XACML-based RESTful authorization

+The proxy can query an XACML PDP (Policy Decision Point) for authorization decisions about to be relayed HTTP requests.
+The URL to the PDP can be specified using `--pdpurl <URL of PDP>`.
+HTTP basic authentication is supported when the username and password are contained in the URL.

+The template of the XACML request can be found in [lib/tresor/frontend/xacml/xacml_request.erb](https://github.com/TU-Berlin-SNET/tresor-proxy/blob/master/lib/tresor/frontend/xacml/xacml_request.erb).